FG-TreeSeg: Flow-Guided Tree Crown Segmentation without Instance Annotations: Discussion

+Unlike standard SAM variants that rely on explicit prompting and struggle with overlapping boundaries in automatic modes, FG-TreeSeg utilizes Cellpose-SAM's gradient flow fields to mathematically separate touching star-convex crowns.
+This fundamental difference prompted us to benchmark against fully supervised domain specialists rather than baseline SAMs for a more rigorous evaluation.

 The qualitative discrepancy observed in the TCD evaluation points to a fundamental conflict in benchmarking: granularity mismatch.
-While ZS-TreeSeg enforces the topological separation of distinct tree centers, datasets like TCD frequently aggregate dense clusters into single polygons.
+While FG-TreeSeg enforces the topological separation of distinct tree centers, datasets like TCD frequently aggregate dense clusters into single polygons.
 Valid fine-grained predictions would be paradoxically penalized as false positives, rendering standard quantitative evaluation unreliable.
-For this reason, we excluded TCD from our quantitative benchmarks, as the ground truth ambiguity precludes a fair assessment of instance-level separability.

-This limitation extends beyond a single dataset; it underscores an urgent need for the remote sensing community to develop large-scale, high-precision benchmarks that harmonize semantic richness with consistent, individual-level annotations.

-By providing robust delineation, the ZS-TreeSeg framework offers a scalable way to generate high-quality ground truth and fill this gap in future datasets.
+For this reason, we excluded TCD from quantitative benchmarks and retained it exclusively for visual analysis.
+This visual comparison explicitly demonstrates a critical nuance: while TCD-trained supervised models perform well on isolated single crowns, they severely under-segment dense canopies due to inherited annotation biases.
+In contrast, FG-TreeSeg robustly separates both isolated trees and overlapping clusters, visually proving its superior fine-grained separability despite the flawed ground truth.